MakeMagazinDE/HOAX/LATEST/readme.md

 * FPGA: #01052014   .bit file, Needed for #3.51
 * SCAN: #$0A        .dat files, Needed for #3.51; only FATAR and MIDI scan cores finished yet, others will follow

-### Changes on Last Build
+### Changelog

 * Stereo Leslie simulation with improved modulation
-* New vibrato algorithm
+* New vibrato algorithm with delay line "aging" parameter
+* Pedal is fully polyphonic with "dry" original sound or "Trek II string bass".
+Last note played fades out.
 * Output jacks are mono on new board, but configurable by menu parameter, i.e. you may get organ, amp122 sim, pedal or leslie L/R on any jack.
-Separate jack extension board carries "missing" signals.
+Separate jack extension board (or plug "rings" on HX3 mk2) carries "other" signals.
 * Lower octave foldback is configurable by menu parameter: Foldback with full level, foldback with muted level, no foldback ("all way down") with full level or muted level.
 * Reverb amount may be adjusted for each of three tab settings separately.
-* Bass and Treble tone control has wider range.
+* Bass and Treble tone controls have wider range.
-* Pedal is polyphonic now with "dry" original sound or "Trek II string bass".
-Last note played fades out.
 * Virtual key contacts have "mutual resistance" now which yields a more "decent" click response.
-* New remote parameters 400..481 directly access 81 menu selection params
+* New remote parameters 400..481 directly access 81 params like menu selection by MenuPanel
-* Deleted obsolete remote parems 500..563
+* Deleted obsolete remote params 500..563 despite some for compatibility (519..524)

 ### Files